aws-samples/foundation-model-benchmarking-tool/docs/benchmarking.md

     command below.
 The config file for this example can be viewed [here](src/fmbench/configs/llama3/8b/config-ec2-llama3-8b-inf2-48xl.yml).

         ```{.bash}
-        # the --write-bucket parameter value is just a placeholder and an actual S3 bucket is not required
         fmbench --config-file /tmp/fmbench-read/configs/llama3/8b/config-ec2-llama3-8b-inf2-48xl.yml --local-mode yes --write-bucket placeholder > fmbench.log 2>&1
         ```